Limit Theorems for Stochastic Gradient Descent in High-Dimensional Single-Layer Networks

-According to the teacher-student scenario, the teacher begins by generating a hidden vector $X^* \in \mathbb{R}^N$ from a known prior distribution $P_N$.
-Based on a statistical model, the teacher then produces a sequence of i.i.d. observations $(Y_k)_k$, each generated conditionally on $X^*$ and parameterized by elements in $\mathcal{Y}_N \subseteq \mathbb{R}^N$, belongs to a family of probability distributions.
+Suppose that we are given a parametric family of distributions, $(\mathbb P_x)_{x \in \mathbb R^{N}}$.
+According to the teacher-student scenario, the teacher begins by generating a hidden vector $x^* \in \mathbb{R}^N$ from a known prior distribution.
+Based on a statistical model, the teacher then produces a sequence of i.i.d. observations $(Y_k)_k$, each generated conditionally on $x^*$ and parameterized by elements in $\mathcal{Y}_N \subseteq \mathbb{R}^N$, from $P_N = \mathbb P_{x^*}$, which we call the \textit{data distribution}.
 The number of observations is indexed by $k \in \{1, \dots, N\}$.
 The teacher then provides the dataset $(Y_k)_k$, along with partial information about the generative model, to the student.
-The student’s objective is to infer the hidden variables $X^*$ using only the observed data and the provided model information.
+The student’s objective is to infer the hidden variables $x^*$ using only the observed data and the provided model information.